-Line 5 - State and Local Taxes Limited to \$10,000

-You can deduct the state and local taxes you paid in 2018, excluding state income taxes.
-If you are a resident, state income taxes paid to another state may be claimed as a nonrefundable credit on the Nonrefundable Credits Schedule, page 8.
+Line 5-State and Local Taxes Limited to \$10,000.
+You can deduct the state and local taxes you paid in 2020, excluding state income taxes.
+If you are a resident, state income taxes paid to another state may be claimed as a nonrefundable credit on the Nonrefundable Credits Schedule, page 9.

 5a.
-General State and Local Sales Taxes: You may claim the general state and local sales taxes you paid in 2018 as a deduction.
+General State and Local Sales Taxes: You may claim the general state and local sales taxes you paid in 2020 as a deduction.
 Montana does not have a general sales tax.
-None of the resort, accommodations or similar taxes collected in Montana qualify as a general sales tax under the federal definitions, so they cannot be deducted.
-If you didn't save your receipts, you can fill out the worksheet and use the optional General Sales Tax Tables in the instructions for federal Schedule A (Form 1040) or use the Sales Tax Deduction Calculator available on the Internal Revenue Service's website at apps.irs.gov/app/stdc/.
+None of the resort, accommodations, or similar taxes collected in Montana qualify as a general sales tax under the federal definitions, so they cannot be deducted.

+If you are a nonresident and you did not save your receipts, you can fill out the worksheet and use the optional General Sales Tax Tables in the instructions for Form 1040, Schedule A or use the Sales Tax Deduction Calculator available on the IRS's website at apps.irs.gov/app/stdc/.

-- 5b.
-Local Income Tax: Enter any local income taxes that you paid in 2018.
-No city in Montana imposes a local income tax, so a Montana full-year resident would be unlikely to take this deduction. - 5c.
-Real estate tax paid: Enter any real estate taxes that you paid in 2018 on real estate that you own and did not use for business.
+5b.
+Local Income Tax: Enter any local income taxes that you paid in 2020.
+No city in Montana imposes a local income tax, so a Montana full-year resident would be unlikely to take this deduction.

+5c.
+Real estate tax paid: Enter any real estate taxes that you paid in 2020 on real estate that you own and did not use for business.

-If you apply for the Elderly Homeowner/Renter Credit, do not confuse this amount with the amount of your property tax billed that is used to determine the amount of your Elderly Homeowner/Renter Credit.
+TIP: If you apply for the Elderly Homeowner/ Renter Credit, do not confuse this amount with the amount of your property tax billed that is used to determine the amount of your Elderly Homeowner/ Renter Credit.

 5d.
-Value-based personal property taxes: Enter any personal property taxes based on value that you paid in 2018.
+Value-based personal property taxes: Enter any personal property taxes based on value that you paid in 2020.